daveM246/AHKMoveToDesktop/README.md

 	3. Inside the cloned directory, create a new file (MoveToDesktop.ahk) and paste the content (see below).

 	4. Double-click the script to run it.
 		The shortcuts (Win+Alt+→: Move current window to the next desktop; Win+Alt+←: Move current window to the previous desktop) should now work.
 		Note that AHK would not run the script initially and installed ver 1 for compatibility.

 	5. Use Akh2Exe to convert the script to an exe called AHKMoveToDeskTop_x64.exe

-	6. To make sure the exe run on every Windows startup, create a shortcut to it and put it into the folder for your Startup programs.
+	6. To make sure the exe run on every Windows startup, create a shortcut to it and put it into our %Startup% folder.

 	7. Uninstall AutoHotKey (no longer required)